Uniswap/docs/docs/sdk/v3/guides/liquidity/02-minting-position.md

 ## Giving approval to transfer our tokens

+We want to use the `NonfungiblePositionManager` contract to create our liqudity position.
+In situations where a smart contract is transfering tokens on our behalf, we need to give it approval to do so.
+This is done by interacting with the Contract of the contract, considering ERC20 Tokens are smart contracts of their own.

-The first step is to give approval to the protocol's `NonfungiblePositionManager` to transfer our tokens:
+Considering this, the first step to create our position is to give approval to the protocol's `NonfungiblePositionManager` to transfer our tokens:

 ```typescript
 const token0Approval = await getTokenTransferApproval(